-- Migration: If you want to move your site to another platform or back it up, Wix does not allow you to migrate your site in a universal .xml file format.
+- Migration: If you want to move your site to another website builder or back it up, Wix does not allow you to migrate your site in a universal .xml file format.
 While your portfolio can currently be migrated to sites like WordPress it is a “rather complicated process” that could be prohibitively difficult for many writers.

 Streamlined and efficient, Clippings.me is the world’s most popular option for creating dedicated professional written portfolios for writers and journalists.
 This can make it a perfect choice for portfolio work but leave it lacking when compared to the bells and whistles of other sites.

 - Fit for purpose: If you are a professional writer looking to showcase your work, the site is designed for writing work and nothing else.
 This focus makes it streamlined, efficient, and easy to read for visitors.

 - Free: The platform is free by default but a premium membership costs $9.99pcm, allowing you to access features such as custom domains, detailed analytics, and SEO optimisation.

 - Quick setup: The login process allows you to capture key details about you and your work and quickly start uploading your profile content.
 If you have your material to hand, the process can take little more than an hour to create a fully realised portfolio page.